 Especially if you’re a runner, strong glutes help propel you farther and faster, not to mention they reduce the impact your feet have to take every time they strike the ground.

-7 Exercises To Get a Bubble Butt
+Bubble Butt Workout: 7 Exercises To Get Round Glutes

 Squats are known for their ability to build beautiful backsides, but we’ve also added plyometric movements to this workout—plyometrics make a huge difference in building muscle quickly.